 The dove appeared in written mythology as far back as 3000 BC.
-The Mesopotamians associated the dove with their fertility goddess, Inanna, who was also called Ishtar in neighboring cultures.
+The Mesopotamians associated the dove with their fertility goddess, Inanna (who was called Ishtar in neighboring cultures.)
 Innana ruled not only love and sexuality, but she was also the goddess of war.

-Not only did the Sumerians and Akkadians depict Innana and Ishtar in the presence of doves, but they also told stories of their respective goddesses shapeshifting into a dove.
+The Sumerians and Akkadians often depicted Innana and Ishtar in the presence of doves.
+In addition, both cultures have stories of their respective goddesses shapeshifting into a dove.4

-The god of water, Ea (also called Enki), tells Utnapishtim, a character in the story, that the gods are planning a great food.
+In the story, the god of water, Ea (also called Enki), tells Utnapishtim, another character in the story, that the gods are planning a great food.
 Ea then tells Utnapishtim that he must build a massive boat to hold all living beings to protect them from the flood.

 Utnapishtim does as he is told, and a cataclysmic storm and flood come and rage for seven days.
 Finally, the storm subsides and Utnapishtim goes out on deck.
-He cries tears of gratitude that he lived and saved so much life.
+He cries tears of gratitude that he had lived and was able to save so much life.
 Utnapishtim then sent a dove and a swallow to find dry land, but both birds returned.
 Next, he sent a raven.
-The raven did not return, so Utnapishtim knew it found dry land.
+The raven did not return, so Utnapishtim knew it had found dry land.5

 Native American Dove Meanings

-While many Native American tribes used pigeons and doves as a food source, they also viewed them symbols of gentleness and peace.
-In fact, there’s a Cheyenne proverb that is uncannily similar to what Jesus said to his disciples in Matthew 10: “If a man is as wise as a serpent, he can afford to be as harmless as a dove.”
+While many Native American tribes used pigeons and doves as a food source, they also viewed them as symbols of gentleness and peace.
+In fact, there’s a Cheyenne proverb that is uncannily similar to what Jesus said to his disciples in Matthew 10.
+The Cheyenne proverb goes: “If a man is as wise as a serpent, he can afford to be as harmless as a dove.”6

 For the Blackfoot tribe, the dove was a sacred bird.
 They viewed the dove as a protector who would help warriors safely return from battle.
-Thus, warriors wore dove feathers as protective talismans.
+Thus, warriors wore dove feathers as protective talismans.7